nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 ### Value proposition

-JustBook provides, throughout the app use, a consistent user-friendly and error-free interface, helpful message feedback or alerts.
-The scheduler can be customized into working on the basis of various time durations (6 months, monthly, weekly etc).
+JustBook provides a user-friendly, consistent and error-free interface, as well as helpful message feedback or alerts to users, throughout the app use.
+The scheduler can be customized into working on the basis of various time durations (6 months, monthly, weekly etc.).
 Using the CLI-type interface, the user will be able to edit multiple appointments easily with minimal commands / single commands.

 Users are able to make, check, delete, view, change, and source in real-time for available slots for appointments using this application.
 This application will display a range of time slots available for users to choose from, may also list available dates and unavailable dates when the User is trying to schedule an appointment.
-The User can also choose to work on a 6-calendar-months view/basis (an up and coming feature), or per month, per week, down to a day’s view/basis.
+The User can also choose to work on a 6-calendar-months view / basis (coming feature), or per month, per week, down to a day’s view / basis.

 Possible enhancements include appointment data printout, a file backup in the background to act as a redundancy measure for unforeseen disruption, alerts for the User if so scheduled, etc.

-Our Value Proposition is that our scheduler provides, throughout the app use, a consistent user-friendly and error-free interface, helpful message feedback or alerts and capability to suggest time slots to the user in addition to the time slots available (an up and coming feature).
-The scheduler can be customized into working on the basis of various time durations (6 months, monthly, weekly etc).
+Our Value Proposition is that our scheduler provides, throughout the app use, a consistent, user-friendly and error-free interface, assisting message feedback or alerts and a capability to suggest time slots to the user, in addition to the time slots available (coming feature).
+The scheduler can be customized to work on the basis of various time durations (monthly, weekly, daily etc.).
 Using the CLI-type interface, the user will be able to edit multiple appointments easily with minimal commands / single commands.

 ## User Stories